numbered-works/numbered-works.github.io/dungeonbob/dungeonbob-txt.md

-### 6. Crypt
+### 6. Kitchen

+* Straight stone walls blackened with smoke and grease.
+    * Northern wall has a ventilation grate 8' from the floor.
+* A burning wood stove, a large pot of hot gruel.
+* Freshly baked flat bread.
+    * The bread is stuffed with Henbane flowers and leaves.
+* Jugs of wine, jugs of clean water.
+* Knives, ladles, pots, boards, aprons, flour.

 ### 7. Lair

 * A raw, scratched-out cave, dimly lit by candles.
 * Smells of candlewax, wet hair, mouldy bread.
+* Bed of straw, surrounded by stolen clothes, trinkets and charms.
 * Home to Gobbert, an emaciated troll.
+Wears ragged clothes clearly stolen from the *Vestry*.
-* Gobbert fears Bob, despises the cultists, wants his family cave back.
+    * Gobbert fears *Bob*, despises the cultists, wants his family cave back.
 Needs food.
 * Very narrow, very dark tunnels (party must travel single file, crawling) lead to vents in rooms 1, 4, and 6.

 ### 8. Workshop